vdaita/superdocs-python/README.md

 Ideally, these should be as customizable as possible, with there being the ability to swap out different output processing functions and models at will.

-I have an implementation of Monte Carlo Tree Search that currently isn't being used.
-Instead, I'm using two-layer tree of thoughts to generate the output.
+Currently, I am using Language Agent Tree Search based on the implementation that's up on Langchain.

 You can install superdocs by running ```pip install git+https://github.com/vdaita/superdocs-python.git```.
 Start running superdocs by going into your current directory and running ```superdocs```.
 It requires that you have an environment variable set called ```OPENAI_API_KEY``` already set to the OpenAI API key that you plan on using (```export OPENAI_API_KEY="your api key"```).